easybakes/easybakes/README.md

 ```
 sudo chmod +x scriptname.sh
 ```
-This will prompt you for your password.
+This will prompt you to enter your Linux user's password.

 To run the script output
 ```
 ./scriptname.sh
 ```

-To easily view the contents of your script, you can use the cat command
+To easily view the contents of your script, you can use the cat command.

 ```
 cat scriptname.sh